okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 To make DNS work, a pod will need a `service definition`.

 How can app 1 reach app 2 using DNS?
 The container itself can talk to the service of App 2.

+If you ran the host for `app1-service` and got back 10.0.0.1, `host app2-service` could get back 10.0.0.2.